 The biggest take-home is making sure you are eating enough to fuel the growth of your little ones and make sure your choices are packed with the recommended vitamins and minerals to keep you and your babies as safe as possible.
 Consuming a well-balanced diet full of color, consuming small, frequent meals, snacks, and drinking adequate amounts of water will set you up for a successful twin pregnancy.

-If you are concerned about meeting your nutrient needs or carrying those babies to term, apply for Ryann’s highest touch 1-on-1 program where she provides individualized care with customized meal plans, diet strategies, and specific supplement recommendations.
+If you are concerned about meeting your nutrient needs or carrying those babies to term, join The Prenatal Nutrition Library for evidence based information on prenatal nutrition!

 Written by: Kaleigh Eastep